Stand Up…

 Performance between storytelling, stand-up, physical theater, and postmodern cabaret.

-The stage design of the production will be based on original material created by the performers during rehearsals.
-This will focus on searching for and rediscovering personal stories that are not only preserved in memories, but also resonate in the body, in its physical form and movement expression.
+Its stage form is based on original material created by the performers during rehearsals.
+This focused on searching for and rediscovering personal stories that are not only preserved in memories, but also resonate in the body, in its physical form and movement.

-For the creative work of the company, collaborating with senior actors means expanding the possibilities of their own unique theatrical language, as well as overcoming the established premise that physical theater is the domain of only young and trained performers.
+For the creative work of the company, this collaboration with the group of seniors means expanding the possibilities of their own unique theatrical language, as well as overcoming the established premise that physical theater is the domain of only young and trained performers.

 • Directed by: Pavel Štourač